RaysonYeungHK/swift-macro-di/README.md

 #### Parent(s) dependency injection

-Due to natural of swift language, it is not efficient to trace inheritance of the class during code generation.
+Due to nature of swift language, it is not efficient to trace inheritance of the class during code generation.

 For example